 How Long Does it take to Climb Kilimanjaro?

-The adventure begins by climbing couple of thousands of feet from one of the popular Kilimanjaro Routes.
-You will be going through the main grassland at the beginning continuing towards the rainforest and other.
+The adventure begins by climbing a couple of thousands of feet from one of the popular Kilimanjaro Routes.
+You will be going through the main grassland at the beginning continuing towards the rainforest and others.

 - The normal or general days taken to climb Kilimanjaro will depend on the type of route chosen.

-- The more time taken to climb, will give you the higher success rate.
+- The more time taken to climb will give you a higher success rate.

 - The higher number of days will allow you for proper acclimatization.

-- You will also get to sleep more time in the lower elevation and spend more time of the mountains.
+- You will also get to sleep more time in the lower elevation and spend more time in the mountains.

-- The more time you spend of the mountain depends on the success rate as longer you trek, more chances your body will get acclimatized to the altitude and you will have better chances of reaching the top.
+- The more time you spend on the mountain depends on the success rate as longer you trek, the more chances your body will get acclimatized to the altitude and you will have better chances of reaching the top.

 You will be really excited to get started with walking once the porters get their bags weighed as they are limited to carry only a particular weight limit.
 You will need to be more careful while Climbing Kilimanjaro Solo.